uiowa/uiowa/page/index.md

 ### SEO Settings

+### URL Redirect

 ### URL Alias

+Check the box to automatically generate a URL alias.
+Otherwise, specify an alternative path by which this data can be accessed.
+For example, type "/about" when writing an about page.

 ### Authoring Information

+Write the username of the content author.

 ### Publishing Options

+Publishing options contains additional page options.

 #### Visually hide title

+Select *Visually hide title* button to hide the title.

 #### Remove sidebar regions

+Select *Remove sidebar regions* to remove the webpage's sidebar.

 ## Content Blocks